This Easy Shakshuka Recipe will really spice up breakfast. It’s a unique spin on eggs that’s easy to make and full of delicious spices and flavors.

 - Garnish.
 Garnish your shakshuka dish with feta cheese and chopped cilantro.
 Serve.

+Storing: You can store the leftovers from this shakshuka recipe in an airtight container in the refrigerator for up to one week.
 The best way to reheat this shakshuka dish is to place it in a pan and heat it over medium-low heat, watching it closely to make sure it doesn’t overcook.
-The eggs will become more cooked than they were the first time around, but by not overheating it, you can avoid rubbery eggs and too-hard yolks.
 Then just sprinkle some fresh garnish on top and enjoy.

 Shakshuka Recipe